 Offering Virtual Rewards or Impact Levels

-Another idea that is successfully used by many organizations is virtual crowdfunding rewards that represent suggested donations and impact levels.
-These rewards are tied into your organization’s mission and normal activities and show supporters how their donations will make an impact.
+Another idea that many organizations successfully use is virtual crowdfunding rewards that represent suggested donations and impact levels.
+These rewards are tied into your organization’s mission and routine activities and show supporters how their donations will make an impact.
 For example, $50 feeds a child for a month.
 A donation of $500 allows our organization to clean up an entire park.
-Remember when people can visualize where their money will go and how it will be used, they often feel more comfortable with giving.

 How to Price Crowdfunding Perks